a-artola/final-project-FD/README.md

 All code for this analysis can be found in the following jupyter notebook: [food_desert_coding.ipynb](https://github.com/phobosgt3/final-project-FD/blob/master/food_desert_coding.ipynb)

 Our analysis focused on two variables: Grocery Store Density and Diabetes Hospitalization Rate.
 Grocery Store Density was calculated in two ways.
-We caclulated the density percentage taking the aggregated square footage of grocery stores per ZIP code over the land area of the ZIP code.
+We calculated the density percentage taking the aggregated square footage of grocery stores per ZIP code over the land area of the ZIP code.
 We also aggregated the number of grocery stores in each ZIP code.
 Diabetes Hospitalization Rate is the  number of hospital discharges attributed to residents of each ZIP code divided by the total population for the zip code.
 For this analysis, we used the adjusted rate which controls for the effects of differences in population age distributions.

 #### Grocery Store Density (%) and Hospitalization Rate (%):
 ![hosprate_grocdens](https://user-images.githubusercontent.com/32336614/33510911-f7ad43fc-d6d7-11e7-8dce-c243e481c365.png)